 There are many different prayers and meditations that are associated with the Stations of the Cross.
 However, there are two basic sets of stations.
 The first is the more traditional set of 14 stations, which developed from the middle ages and is attributed to St. Francis of Assisi, these are the stations commonly seen in churches.
 You can click the image below for a printable pamphlet with the traditional 14 stations.
 The second set was created by Pope St. John Paul II and is based more directly on scripture.

 This prayer reminds us of the wonderful gift of the Incarnation.
 Quoting the Gospel of Luke, we recall St. Gabriel the Archangel appearing to Mary to reveal God's plan, Mary's humble acceptance of God's plan, and the Incarnation of the Son of God, Jesus Christ.
 This devotional prayer is traditionally prayed three times a day (6 am, noon, and 6 pm) and is accompanied by the ringing of the church bells.
 When the bells rang, all of the people who heard it, would stop whatever they were doing and pray this prayer.
-Here at Ascension you can hear our bells ringing for the Angelus at noon.
+Here at Ascension we pray the Angelus at noon before Mass as our bells are ringing for the Angelus.
 The prayer is provided below, along with a video of the Angelus.
 When there is more than one person, the verses (V.) are prayed out loud by the leader and the responses (R.) are prayed by the others present.
 The Hail Mary is prayed by all.

 V. The Angel of the Lord declared unto Mary.